Skip to main content

 Keep the table in your approval pack and note the evidence status for each row.
 Mark each payment-licensing cell as unknown unless you add direct payment-law authority.
 Escalate any model choice still resting on secondary summaries, especially for small-license or agent paths.

-With this source set, the right output is a documented gap list: what is unknown, who must resolve it, and what evidence is required before go-live.
+The right output at this stage is a documented gap list: what is unknown, who must resolve it, and what evidence is required before go-live.
 For a deeper side-by-side once you have the licensing authorities in view, see EU Payment Institution License vs EMI License: Which Does Your Platform Need?.

 The first useful step is to map how money actually moves through your product.
 With these materials, you can build a VAT-focused control map.
 You cannot use them to validate PSD2 scope, electronic money, or money remittance classifications.